 Several hotels and restaurants are available near the Temple and in other parts.
 Mainly vegetarian cuisine is available.

 Shri Nageshwar Temple – The Nageshwar Temple (Nagnath Temple) is 12 km away from the Dwarkadhish Temple.
 It is an important Shaivite pilgrimage site.
 This is because it is one of the 12 Jyotirlingas of Lord Shiva.
 The temple is unique as the Shiva Lingam faces south and the Nandi faces east.
 5 of the 12 divine jyotirlingas are in Maharashtra.

 The Rukmini Mandir – It is 2 km away from The Dwarkadhish Temple.
-The Temple is dedicated to Devi Rukmini, wife of Lord Krishna.
+The Temple is for Devi Rukmini, wife of Lord Krishna.
 The idol of Devi Rukmini has “Chaturbhuj” or four hands.
 Further, each hand holds a Shanka, Chakra, Gada, and the Padma.
 This is so because Devi Rukmini was a reincarnation of Goddess Mahalakshmi.

 - Gomati Sangam Ghat: One can reach the Sangam Ghat by descending 56 steps opposite to Swarga Dwar.
 Also, this place signifies the junction of River Gomati with the ocean.
 Also, one can visit several smaller shrines dedicated to Lord Krishna and his friend Sudama.

 The Gita Mandir – The Birla family built the temple in 1970 and dedicated it to the teachings of The Bhagavad Gita.
 The walls of the temple contain hymns from the Bhagwad Gita.